-Decisions of ComCo are able to be appealed at the Federal Administrative Court within 30 days of the decision.
-The Federal Administrative Court has full jurisdiction to review the decision both on points of fact and law.
+Decisions of ComCo can be appealed at the Federal Administrative Court within 30 days of the decision.
+The Federal Administrative

+Court has full jurisdiction to review the decision both on points of fact and law.
 It can cancel any fine or decrease it.
-It can also increase the fine, but then must notify the appealing party so it can withdraw the appeal.
+It can also increase the fine but then has to notify the appealing party so it can withdraw the appeal.